HotDocs Author workflow — Manage Components

 Additional information

-Dialog Elements are a type of supplemental component used to add additional text, images, dividers, spacers, script links, and web links to dialogs to make them more visually appealing and informative during the interview.
+Dialog Elements are supplemental components used to add text, images, dividers, spacers, script links, and web links to dialogs.

 Component Identity Properties